yuvalturg/ai-virtual-agent/DEVELOPMENT.md

 ## When to Rebuild Containers

-Use `make dev-compose-build` when you modify:
+Use `make compose-build` when you modify:

 - **Dependencies**: `backend/requirements.txt` or `frontend/package.json`
 - **Container files**: `Containerfile`, `Dockerfile.*`